KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 and fractured identity.

 Its nature is shaped by **centropic** or **entropic** tendencies,
-the degree of synthesis already attained,
+the degree of coherence already attained,
 and alignment with deeper structural layers.

 ---